The Politics and Propaganda of the Seal Hunt

 "IFAW has submitted video evidence of more than 660 probable violations of Canada’s Marine Mammal Regulations to the Department of Fisheries and Oceans.
 These abuses include skinning or bleeding live seals, stockpiling dead and dying animals, dragging live seals across the ice with sharpened steel hooks and shooting seals and leaving them to suffer.
 To date, not a single charge has been laid in response."

 It is in this context that the DFO has created a political and propaganda campaign to promote sealing.
-This campaign, paid for by Canadian taxpayers, involves DFO propaganda ministers, such as Phil Jenkins, opinion polls of Canadians, pressures on members of Parliament, trade missions, and challenges to trade bans.
+This campaign, paid for by Canadian taxpayers, involves DFO propaganda ministers, opinion polls of Canadians, pressures on members of Parliament, trade missions, and challenges to trade bans.

 Do Canadians Support Sealing?